Create a basic element

 Basic methods¶

-parameter is optional and not used by the base Element class, but is included for API consistency with derived classes.
+- update: Updates the element's state including animations.
+The- eventsparameter is optional and not used by the base Element class, but is included for API consistency with derived classes.

 Movement¶

-: Moves the element by the specified amounts in x and y directions relative to its current position.
+- move: Moves the element by the specified amounts in x and y directions relative to its current position.
 Note that this has no effect when the element is being animated.

 Setters¶